HouzuoGuo/laitos/doc/[Web-service]-Twilio-telephone-SMS-hook.md

 ## Tips
 Telephone and mobile networks are prone to eavesdropping attacks that can reveal your password PIN and app command responses to potential attackers.
 Use telephone/SMS only as the last resort.
+The web service does not respond to an SMS if the sender fails to use the correct password PIN.
+All SMS and calls are logged for inspection on Twilio console.

 Regarding laitos configuration:
 - Make sure to choose a very secure URL for both call and SMS endpoints, it is the only way to secure this web service!